qdrant/landing_page/qdrant-landing/content/documentation/frameworks/canopy.md

 ## Usage

-Install the SDK with the Qdrant extra.
+Install the SDK with the Qdrant extra as described in the [Canopy README](https://github.com/pinecone-io/canopy?tab=readme-ov-file#extras).

 ```bash
 pip install canopy-sdk[qdrant]